webfolderio/cdp4j/README.md

 * Support only Chrome/Chromium based browsers.
 * Supports full capabilities of the Chrome DevTools Protocol.
 * Keep the API simple.
-* Support GraalVM & Substrate VM.
+* Support GraalVM Native Image.

 How it is tested
 ----------------